core-wg/href/draft-ietf-core-href.md

 the processor skips the entire CRI top-level array, including any CBOR items contained in there, and continues processing the CBOR items surrounding the unprocessable CRI.
-This skipping can be implemented in bound memory because CRI extensions may not use indefinite length items.
+(Note: this skipping can be implemented in bounded memory for CRIs that do not use indefinite length encoding, as mandated in
-[^dubious1]{:cabo}

-[^dubious1]: Hmm.
-The fact that an item is definite length encoded does
-             not bound its memory use.
+{{cbor-representation}}.)

 The unprocessable CRI is treated as an opaque identifier that is distinct from all processable CRIs,